Hawke's Bay mental health worker recovering after being choked unconscious by a patient

 The person said the potential for "any sort of assault is always there" and something needed to be done.

-"These things can happen, but often they just come out of nowhere".
+"These things can happen, but often they just come out of nowhere."

 From January to July this year, there were 62 cases of physical and verbal abuse of Hawke's Bay DHB staff reported, and more than half of those (36) were directed at registered nurses.